adaptivestone/framework-documentation/docs/05-models.md

       lastName: String,
       email: String,
       orders: {
-        type: mongoose.Schema.Types.ObjectId, // this is a correct type for ObjectID referenct.
-Only it generates valid types
+        type: mongoose.Schema.Types.ObjectId, // This is the correct type for an ObjectID reference.
+Only this type generates valid types.
-        ref: "Order", // you should not care of inited model schemas.
-Framework will load and init all models for you },
+        ref: "Order", // You don't need to worry about initialized model schemas; the framework will load and initialize all models for you.
+      },
-    } as const; // this helpt to generate better types.
-TS only }
+    } as const; // This helps generate better types (TypeScript only).
+  }

-  // Here the Mongoose schema options go.
+  // The Mongoose schema options go here.
   // Please refer to the Mongoose documentation: https://mongoosejs.com/docs/guide.html#options static get schemaOptions() {
     return {
       read: "primary",
-    } as const; // this helpt to generate better types.
-TS only }
+    } as const; // This helps to generate better types.
+(TypeScript only) }

   /**
-   *  Object with a static methods
+   *  Object with static methods.
    * this.app.getModel('SomeModel').findByEmail('email');
    * this.app.getModel('SomeModel').getInfoStatic();
    *
    */
   static get modelStatics() {
-    type OrderModelType = GetModelTypeFromClass<typeof Order>; // to help on populate
+    type OrderModelType = GetModelTypeFromClass<typeof Order>; // To help with the `populate` method.

     return {
       findByEmail: async function findByEmail(
-        this: SomeModelLite, // type helper to map for proper this
+        this: SomeModelLite, // A type helper to map to the correct `this` context.
         email: string
       ) {
         const instance = await this.find({ email });
         return instance;
       },
       getInfoStatic: async function getInfoStatic(
-        model: InstanceType<SomeModelLite> // typescript type helper
+        model: InstanceType<SomeModelLite> // A TypeScript type helper.
       ) {
         await model.populate("orders");
         return {